JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/trusted_projects.md

 In that case, this feature has to be disabled in the safe mode, and enabling it has to be protected via a [confirmation](misc_swing_components.md#messages).

 Samples:
-- It is not obvious that opening a folder in the IDE can execute <path>build.gradle</path>, which in turn can call a malicious code located inside the project => the Gradle import is disabled in the safe mode.
+* It is not obvious that opening a folder in the IDE can execute Gradle build script, which in turn can call a malicious code located inside the project => the Gradle import is disabled in the safe mode.
-- It is obvious that running or debugging the source code can execute malicious code => it is not necessary to wrap this action with a confirmation.
+* It is obvious that running or debugging the source code can execute malicious code => it is not necessary to wrap this action with a confirmation.